Capstone Copper (TSE:CS) Reaches New 1-Year High at $7.79

 Capstone Copper Corp.
 (TSE:CS – Get Free Report) reached a new 52-week high during trading on Thursday .
 The stock traded as high as C$7.79 and last traded at C$7.78, with a volume of 437038 shares.
 The stock had previously closed at C$7.37.

-Several research analysts have recently issued reports on CS shares.
+CS has been the subject of several analyst reports.
+Eight Capital set a C$9.00 price target on shares of Capstone Copper and gave the stock a “buy” rating in a report on Wednesday, December 6th.
 CIBC upped their target price on shares of Capstone Copper from C$7.75 to C$8.00 in a report on Tuesday, February 27th.
-National Bankshares increased their price target on shares of Capstone Copper from C$8.25 to C$8.75 in a research note on Thursday, January 25th.
-Eight Capital set a C$9.00 price target on shares of Capstone Copper and gave the stock a “buy” rating in a research note on Wednesday, December 6th.
-TD Securities increased their price target on shares of Capstone Copper from C$8.50 to C$9.00 and gave the stock a “buy” rating in a research note on Friday, February 23rd.
-Finally, Stifel Nicolaus decreased their price target on shares of Capstone Copper from C$8.00 to C$7.40 and set a “buy” rating for the company in a research note on Monday, November 13th.
+TD Securities upped their target price on shares of Capstone Copper from C$8.50 to C$9.00 and gave the company a “buy” rating in a report on Friday, February 23rd.
+Stifel Nicolaus lowered their target price on shares of Capstone Copper from C$8.00 to C$7.40 and set a “buy” rating for the company in a report on Monday, November 13th.
+Finally, BMO Capital Markets upped their target price on shares of Capstone Copper from C$7.50 to C$8.00 in a report on Friday, February 23rd.
 Eight research analysts have rated the stock with a buy rating, According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of C$8.38.

 Check Out Our Latest Research Report on Capstone Copper